1133 Waimanu

 No analysis available

-I searched for explicit owner-occupancy percentages and descriptive terms indicating the owner-occupancy level, but found none.
-Because the remarks do not provide a usable figure, this remains unknown.
+I searched for explicit owner-occupancy percentages and descriptive phrases such as "majority owner occupied" or "80% owner occupied," but found none.
+Because the remarks do not provide any owner-occupancy figure or reliable proxy, this remains unknown.

-The public remarks directly confirm that the building has three elevators.
-This matches the current value, so it should be kept with very high confidence.
+The remarks directly confirm the building has three elevators, matching the current value.
+No conflicting evidence appears anywhere in the listings, so this should be retained with very high confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.